GLBA and Paper Records: The Overlooked Risk for Financial Institutions

 Hard Drives vs. Paper Records: Risks to Watch Out For

-Companies often prioritize hard drive destruction services for digital compliance but fail to recognize that paper documents pose an equally severe threat.
+Companies often prioritize hard drive data destruction services for digital compliance but fail to recognize that paper documents pose an equally severe threat.
 Hard drives and digital media must be securely disposed of to protect electronic data, and this same diligence should extend to paper.

 Just as partnering with a paper shredding company can ensure compliance with electronic security regulations, adopting similar practices for physical document shredding protects your organization from unnecessary exposure.